 A term is a Boolean expression containing an operand and usually a comparison operator followed by another operand.
-For example, in each.age >= 18 each.age and 18 are operands, while >= is a comparison operator.
+For example, in each.age and 18 are operands, while >= is a comparison operator.
 The only time you would not have a comparison operator is if the operand is itself a Boolean (true or false).